ryvin/Neural-Data-Vis/README.md

 4. Adjust the "Duration" field to change the time window of data displayed.
 5. Click "Update" or "Update Duration" to refresh the plot with new parameters.

+## Customization

+You can customize various aspects of the visualization by modifying the constants at the top of the `Neural_Data_Visualization.py` file:

+- `DEFAULT_WINDOW_SIZE`: Initial size of the application window
+- `DEFAULT_DURATION_SAMPLES`: Default number of samples to display
+- `DEFAULT_CHANNELS`: Default channels to load
+- `SAMPLING_RATE`: Sampling rate of the recording in Hz
+- `VOLTAGE_CONVERSION_FACTOR`: Factor to convert raw values to millivolts
+- `CHANNEL_OFFSET`: Vertical offset between channels in the plot

 ## Troubleshooting

 - If you encounter any errors related to missing packages, ensure you've installed all required dependencies using the `requirements.txt` file.
-- If the data doesn't load, double-check that the file path in the script matches the location of your .bin file.
+- If the data doesn't load, double-check that the file path and shape in `config.ini` match your actual data file.
 - For any other issues, check the console output for error messages which may provide more information about the problem.

 ## Contributing